thatbeautifuldream/dev/lecture-014/README.md

 ## Hoisting

-> Hoisting is the process of moving declarations to the top of the current scope.
+> 1. Hoisting is the process of moving declarations to the top of the current scope.
+> 2. Its is relative to the current execution context.
+> 3. It is a JavaScript feature that allows you to declare a variable before you use it.

 ## Hoisting in JavaScript